 - Remove from heat and add the crushed nuts; mix well.
 If the mixture is too dry, add 1 more tbsp of water.

-- Spread into prepared pan and press the mixture down firmly.
+- Spread into the prepared pan and press the mixture down firmly.
 I make my bars into a small rectangle that takes up about 1/2 of my 1/4 sheet pan!
 Just use a spatula to smooth the edges and flatten the top.
 Score the bars; 5 slices horizontally, then 1 slice down the middle to make 10 bars.

 - Bake for 10-12 minutes.
 Slice at the scoring; 5 rectangles, then one slice down the center to make 10 bars.
 Gently separate them and bake for another 2-3 minutes and let cool completely to get crunchy!
+Top with melted chocolate for added decadence.

 Nutrition InformationYield about 10 thick bars Serving Size 1 bar